imortaltatsu/AOlearn/readme.md

+LEGACY PACKAGE WILL PROBABLY NO LONGEL BE OPEN SOURCE please use the module process TO SPAWN A AO process qG-uo90351vUF7WPmUcObFtk7NU1isZYdPS0r2yQdKY
 # AOlearn: An AO Machine Learning Package

 AOlearn is a APM package that provides implementations of common machine learning algorithms for AO Hyper Parallel Computer.
 It aims to make machine learning accessible and easy to use within Lua projects.